MESH-Research/invenio-record-importer-kcworks/README.md

 `invenio importer serialize`
 ```

-This will create a jsonl file named `records-for-import.json` in the directory specified by the MIGRATION_SERVER_DATA_DIR environment variable.
+This will create a jsonl file named `records-for-import.json` in the directory specified by the RECORD_IMPORTER_DATA_DIR environment variable.
 This file will contain the serialized metadata records for import into InvenioRDM.
 There is at present no way to specify which records to serialize, so all records will be serialized.

 ### Metadata repair